How to Create a Competition-Beating Omnichannel Retail Strategy

 The future of retail is more joined-up than ever.
 The businesses with truly connected, omnichannel experiences have been shown to grow faster and be more profitable than the competition.

 Despite this, many retailers still work, think and capture data in silos.
-Employees have different visions of what omnichannel retail can be.
+Employees have different visions of what omnichannel commerce can be.
 For as long as this happens, retailers miss out on omnichannel’s full profit-boosting potential.

 Research by Facebook IQ shows that 41% of shoppers worldwide prefer a mix of in-store and online shopping.
 Only 24% prefer to purely shop online.